-New supplemental data on political violence targeting LGBT+ communities add nearly 100 events to the ACLED dataset.
-This brief analyzes the new data and explores trends in violence across Africa.
+New supplemental data on incidents of political violence targeting the LGBT+ community in Africa add nearly 100 events to the ACLED dataset.
+This brief analyzes the new data and explores trends in violence across the region.

 Introduction to Political Violence Targeting LGBT+ Communities

 When state forces, non-state armed groups, or violent mobs target LGBT+ communities with violence, it is inherently political.
 This is because political violence targeting LGBT+ communities is often informed by discriminatory laws, as well as homophobic and transphobic political rhetoric, past and ongoing international influences, and broader societal attitudes.
 Within Africa, 31 countries criminalize same-sex sexual acts (ILGA World, 2020).
 Drawn largely from colonial penal codes, modern laws criminalizing same-sex sexual acts continue to foster political violence targeting LGBT+ communities (Human Rights Watch, 2008; Han and O’Mahoney, 2018).
 Colonial religious and educational systems and norms may also continue to shape public opinion and elite strategies in different ways (Van Klinken and Chitando, 2016).